-What are some things I can do to keep myself safer?
+What can I do to keep myself safe?

-- Be intentional with your posting, texting, emailing, pictures, etc....once it’s out there, it can’t be taken back
+- Be intentional with your posting, texting, emailing, pictures, etc.—once it’s out there, it can’t be

 - Never open unidentified messages or “friend” unknown people

-- Talk to their youth about the dangers of the internet, with use of examples
+- Talk to youth about the positives and potential dangers of technology

-- Keep computers in public areas of the house
+- Whenever possible, keep computers in public areas of the house and create boundaries

 - Stay updated on technology and your child’s online activities

-- Create opportunities away from the computer and other technology
+- Create opportunities for your child to succeed in activities away from the computer and other

-- If your child is being cyberbullied, talk to them about their safety and give them unconditional support
+- If your child is being cyberbullied, talk about their safety and provide unconditional support